Unsupervised Discretization by Two-dimensional MDL-based Histogram: Introduction

 \section{Introduction}

-Discretization, i.e., the transformation of continuous variables into discrete ones, is a task that is part of numerous data analysis workflows in practice.
-Although it can be used for many different purposes, it is mostly used for two main reasons.

-The first reason is that many data mining and machine learning methods can deal with either continuous or discrete data as input, but not with both---one practical solution is to discretize continuous data.
-For example, pattern mining \citep{han2007frequent, vreeken2011krimp} requires discrete data, na\"ive Bayes \citep{friedman2001elements} requires discrete data if one does not want to assume any parametric form (e.g., Gaussian) on the probability of the data, and classification and regression trees \citep{breiman2017classification} implicitly discretize continuous data.

-The second reason for using discretization is exploratory data analysis, i.e., getting to understand the data at hand, which should be the first phase of any data-driven project.
-Discretization can be very useful to this end, as histograms have the power to quickly provide the analyst with an overview of the distribution of a continuous variable.

-Although discretization is a crucial step for a wide variety of applications in knowledge discovery and predictive modeling, many different methods exist and it is often not easy to determine which method should be used.
-As a result, na\"ive methods such as equal-length and equal-frequency binning are still widely used, often with the number of bins chosen more or less arbitrarily.
-This can lead to suboptimal results though, as information may get lost.
-Especially \emph{unsupervised discretization}, i.e., discretization where no additional information on the goal of the analysis is available, is a hard problem, as it by definition leads to information loss when there are fewer bins than data points.
+Discretization, i.e., the transformation of continuous variables into discrete ones, is part of numerous data analysis workflows, making it a crucial step for a wide variety of applications in knowledge discovery and predictive modeling.
+However, many different discretization methods exist and it is often not easy to determine which method should be used.
+As a result, na\"ive methods such as equal-length and equal-frequency binning are still widely used, often with the number of bins chosen more or less arbitrarily, which can lead to suboptimal discretization.

-A good discretization strikes a balance between the amount of preserved information on one hand, and the complexity of the representation of the discretized data on the other hand.
-This balance is important to avoid discretizations that are either too coarse---resulting in too much information loss---or too fine-grained---in the extreme case resulting in a bin per data point.
-Achieving such a balance is also the goal of locally adaptive histograms, of which the bins may have different widths and densities.
-Based on this idea, \citet{kontkanen2007mdl} formalized the problem of selecting the best of such \emph{variable-bin-size histograms} for a given set of data points using the \emph{minimum description length} (MDL) principle.
+A good discretization strikes a balance between the amount of preserved information and the complexity of the representation of the discretized data, so as to avoid discretizations that are either too coarse---resulting in severe loss of information---or too fine-grained---resulting in a bin per data point in the extreme case.

+Achieving an optimal balance has been thoroughly studied for supervised discretization, i.e., discretization using additional information from a target variable.
+Optimal discretizations have been formalized using 1) statistical quantities, e.g., Pearson's chi-square \citep{boulle2004khiops}, 2) information-theoretic scores based on entropy or the minimum description length (MDL) principle \citep{jin2009data, fayyad1993multi}, and 3) Bayesian approaches \citep{boulle2006modl}.

+In contrast, unsupervised discretization, which does not assume a target variable, has long been understudied \citep{kotsiantis2006discretization}.
+It serves a different purpose: supervised discretization aims to reduce the loss of information about the distribution of the target variable conditioned on the features \citep{boulle2004khiops, fayyad1993multi, kerber1992chimerge}, whereas unsupervised discretization aims to preserve information about the probability distribution of the variable to be discretized \citep{schmidberger2005unsupervised, biba2007unsupervised}.